anthonytivda/Final-Project/README.md

 ### Step 3: Explore Results and Optimize

-- Inspect the **Peak Load Summary** cards that report maximum knee/hip moments, derived joint forces, and the computed risk factor (Low / Moderate / High)
+- Read the **Contributing Risk Factors & Recommendations** panel and the circular risk gauge to understand how your current setup ranks (Low / Moderate / High) and what tweaks the tool suggests
-- Review the **Joint Relationship Graphs** to see how individual prosthetic parameters (stiffness, damping, foot design, materials) influence peak moments and forces
+- Inspect the **Primary Outputs** cards for peak knee/hip forces, peak moments, body-weight multiples, energy cost, and the calculated injury-risk percentage
-- Use the optional **Design Interaction View** to visualize relationships between prosthetic components (e.g., stiffness vs damping) and how those pairings shift joint loading trends
+- Use the **Explore Prosthetic Design Relationships** chart to sweep any single design parameter (stiffness, damping, alignment, etc.) and see how it affects a chosen outcome such as knee force or energy cost
-- Download the synthesized results (CSV or JSON) for custom comparison or further plotting outside the app
+- Export the generated data via the provided CSV/JSON download buttons to keep a record of simulations or perform offline comparisons

-## Data Description (optional)
+## Data Description

 ### Data Source
 This application generates synthetic simulation data based on parametric biomechanical models.
 No real patient data is used.
 The models are conceptual and designed for educational exploration of how prosthetic parameters influence joint loading and metabolic trends.
 All outputs are normalized and should not be used for clinical decision-making.

 ## Project Structure